‘Rick And Morty’ Season 3 Footage Surfaces, What We Know So Far

 Rick and Morty fans have been waiting months for this, although for some, it feels like years.
-At long last, early footage of the upcoming season 3 has surfaced.
+At long last, early footage of the upcoming Season 3 has surfaced.
 Here’s what we know so far.

 In the actual clip, Rick grabs Morty out of school for a supposedly “quick adventure,” but viewers are then treated to a title card reading “six days later.”
 After surviving an extremely dangerous space battle, both Rick and Morty break down crying from the sheer stress of the situation.

-Rick admits he was not in control of the situation, and suggests that they should unwind and try a vacation.
+Rick admits he was not in control of the situation and suggests that they should unwind and try a vacation.
 Of course, one can only wonder what Rick’s idea of a vacation is.

-As Birth Movies Death writer Evan Saathoff jokingly warns: “Uh, these curse words are not bleeped yet, so mildly NSFW.”
+As Birth Movies Death writer Evan Saathoff jokingly warns, “Uh, these curse words are not bleeped yet, so mildly NSFW.”

 Be aware!

-Here is the video:
+Here is the video.

 “…this footage is barely animated and lacks sound effects (not to mention the inclusion of some Star Wars music that probably won’t survive a final edit)… It’s only three minutes, but I still love it!
 Because I love pretty much all Rick and Morty.
 If nothing else, this tells us that season two’s aftermath (the last episode ended with Rick being put in space jail forever) won’t be that severe.
 Or maybe it will be.
 Who knows with this show?”